forcedotcom/sfdx-scanner/docs/_articles/en/scanner-commands/add.md

          /Users/me/rules/SomeJar.jar,/Users/me/rules/AnotherJar.jar
 ```

-You may also specify a directory containing one or more JARs, all of which will be added.
+This example shows how to specify a directory that contains one or more JAR files, all of which are added to the registry.
 ```bash
 $ sfdx scanner:rule:add --language apex --path "/Users/me/rules"
          Successfully added rules for apex.